JoshuaJFogg/slate/source/includes/_account-authentication.md

 <aside class="info">
-Due to the sensetive nature of a ClientUserId it is not possible to call this endpoint using a client-side language.
+Due to the sensitive nature of a ClientUserId it is not possible to call this endpoint using a client-side language.
 </aside>